GokcerBelgusen/spring-batch-scaling/README.md

     * This directory will be scanned by Spring Integration for zip files to use when launching a job

   * Zip the contents of the images in $HOME/image_submissions/unprocessed that were extracted in the "Setup data locations" section of "Running samples"
+    * NOTE: in this sample, you can also zip up any images of your choice rather than using ones from the "unprocessed" directory.
+Just use the .jpg extension and .zip format.
+Rather than demonstrating a job processing predefined "user submitted" images, its a bit more generic and will process any zip file containing .jpg images.

     * The filename can be anything as long as it ends in .zip